E-commerce Website Redesign

 Let users explore by theme without being locked into a category path, e.g., Pride Collection

-The goal was to remove any friction along the way.
 The result?
 A straightforward and intuitive path that empowers shoppers like Michael to browse with confidence and get what they need effortlessly.

-The goal was to remove any friction along the way.
 The result?
 A straightforward and intuitive path that empowers shoppers like Michael to browse with confidence and get what they need effortlessly.

 Sketching the Store: From Insights to Interface